 Some colours work beautifully with one another.
 Others, not so much.
 Here we look at the failsafe options you can keep referring back to time and time again to ensure your separates are perfectly matched, no matter what.

-Navy Jacket With Khaki Trousers
+Navy Blazer With Khaki Trousers

 There are very few colours navy doesn’t work with, but there are a select few that it complements so wonderfully it was almost as though they were designed to sit next to each other.
 One such hue is khaki.
 The beauty of this combination is that it works both ways round (top or bottom), but we’re going to focus on a navy blazer with khaki trousers.